 Laboratories, universities and companies are working intensively to improve data management and data integrity in their daily work.
-Connectivity with modern technology such as WiFi, Ethernet or Bluetooth between lab equipment, lab technicians and students is playing a key role.
+Connectivity with technologies such as Wi-Fi, Ethernet or Bluetooth between lab equipment, lab technicians and students plays a key role.

-Data can be collected by hand or in an electronic format.
-Irrespective of the method, it's essential that records are original.
-Manually-recorded data that need to be transferred into a spreadsheet and then analyzed with non-attributable information pose a problem.
-Likewise, the validity of data will be compromised when employees sign on behalf of others, data are not complete and/or records aren't secured.
-Data integrity is a challenging topic!
+Data can be collected by hand or electronically.
+Irrespective of the method, it's essential that records be original.
+Manually-recorded data that needs to be transferred into a spreadsheet and then analyzed with non-attributable information poses a risk.
+Likewise, the validity of data will be compromised when employees sign on behalf of others, data is not complete and/or records aren't secured.

 In order to meet regulatory requirements, your laboratory data – printed or electronic – must be:

 - Attributable – Who performed an action and when?

 - Legible – Can you read the data file throughout the life cycle?

 - Contemporaneous – Documented at the time of the activity.

 - Original – Original record or a certified copy.

 - Accurate – No errors or editing without documented amendments.

 - Complete – All data including any test, repeat or re-analysis performed.